Bullrich/1transfer/README.md

 It supports multiple chains and every single ERC20 token running on that chain.

+It was built to handle [floating point number divisions](https://docs.soliditylang.org/en/develop/types.html#fixed-point-numbers) which can be challenging topic in the Solidity scenario.

 It was built for the [ETH Global]([https://online.ethglobal.com/](https://online.ethglobal.com/)) hackathon.

 ## The smart contract